amnn/typed-geomlab-report/report.md

 Section\ \ref{sec:bg} introduces the source language, \textit{GeomLab}, and the type checker's internal representation of it.
 Section\ \ref{sec:hm} then describes an optimised implementation of the Hindley--Milner type system for \textit{GeomLab}.

-Sections\ \ref{sec:adhoc-adts},\ \ref{sec:recursive} and\ \ref{sec:tagged-variants} extend the type system to make the structure of types more compositional while losing neither expressivity nor type inference.
+Section\ \ref{sec:errors} covers techniques for producing errors that reference the source code, despite originating from an alternative (desugared) representation of the program.

-We finish with Section\ \ref{sec:errors} which discusses producing reasonable error outputs that reference the source code, despite originating from an alternative (desugared) representation of the program.
+Finally, Sections\ \ref{sec:adhoc-adts},\ \ref{sec:recursive} and\ \ref{sec:tagged-variants} extend the type system to make the structure of types more compositional while losing neither expressivity nor type inference.

 The resulting framework allows us to capture and infer the specifications programmers are used to maintaining themselves when programming in dynamic languages and enforce them statically.